-When you’re three, life is certainly dramatic.
-Young children feel intense joy, disappointment, rage and delight when they are doing even the smallest things; they’re a bit ultra-human this way.
-The Bing television series authentically mirrors a young child’s experience and celebrates the noisy, joyful, messy reality of pre-school life.
+When you’re very young, life is certainly dramatic.
+It’s easy to forget that each new pre-school moment can bring a succession of ‘firsts’; brand new experiences which can provoke, challenge and confront.
+Young children feel intense joy, disappointment, rage and often sheer delight when they are doing even the smallest things; they’re a bit ultra-human in this way.
+Our Bing series seeks to authentically mirror a young child’s experience and celebrates the noisy, joyful, messy reality of pre-school life.

 For grown-ups, sharing your life with a Bingster is no less dramatic.
 Relating to a very young child as he or she quickly grows, learns and develops can be as stressful as it is joyful, as you deal with the complex range of new, and often challenging, behaviours that occur at this age – all with the added pressure of wanting to make everything ‘perfect’ and to do everything ‘right’.

 Flop is the grown-up in Bing’s life.
 Whenever Bing needs him, Flop is there to help guide Bing through the everyday ups and downs of being a pre-schooler.
 Our individual films celebrate the realities of loving a pre-school child.
 They acknowledge that sometimes, things don’t go according to plan, using the power of story to explore strategies, in a gentle non “teachy-preachy” way, for both children and grown-ups when confronting similar situations in their own lives.

 Ted Dewan’s hugely popular Bing books introduced us to Bing and Flop, the first two inhabitants of Bing’s World, with deceptively simple, insightful stories celebrating the ups and downs of their everyday lives.